 June 17 2021

-In 2018, Peterborough was named the fifth fastest-growing city in the country, beating the likes of London, Manchester and Newcastle in the process.
+According to the latest statistics, Peterborough is the fourth fastest-growing city, beating the likes of London, Manchester and Newcastle in the process.

-From its industrial beginnings, Peterborough is steeped in history and has since undergone a huge economic boom; due to its modernisation, Peterborough has more opportunities for work and things to do in your spare time than ever before.
+From its industrial beginnings, Peterborough has been steeped in history and has since undergone a substantial economic boom; due to its modernisation, Peterborough has more opportunities for work and things to do in your spare time than ever before.

-In this guide, we will tell you everything you need to know about moving to this medieval city including:
+This guide will tell you everything you need to know about moving to Peterborough, including:

 In a further escape to the country, six miles east of Peterborough you’ll find the town of Whittlesey.
 An area mostly dominated by large, attractive homes, the area is well spaced out without homes being on top of one another so you’ll have plenty of space and privacy.
 It also has its own train station, offering great service into Peterborough city centre and beyond.